kyungoh22/nmt_transformer/README.md

 $$ A = \frac{1}{\sqrt{d_k}}softmax(Q * K^T)V $$

-- where A, Q, K and V store the a, q, k, and v vectors as rows, and $d_k is the length of the k vector.
+- where A, Q, K and V store the a, q, k, and v vectors as rows, and $d_k$ is the length of the k vector.

 ### 1.2) Intuition behind the Self-Attention mechanism
 - In the earlier NMT models in Part 1 and Part 2, we used fixed pre-trained embeddings to represent every word